Elon University: Campus

-Spike Lee used Elon as one of the university locations for the movie He Got Game.
-The Alamance Building, Fonville Fountain, and the Moseley Center's outside patio were the setting for the movie's "Tech University".

 Campus life

 The university has more than 250 campus organizations and programs, including 12 national fraternities and 13 national sororities.

 Student media

-The Pendulum, Elon's undergraduate weekly newspaper is published every Wednesday.
-WSOE, the university's student-run non-commercial campus radio station, has been airing since 1977.
+Some of the student media on campus includes The Pendulum, Elon's undergraduate weekly newspaper published Wednesdays, and WSOE, the university's student-run non-commercial campus radio station, airing since 1977.
 ESTV (Elon Student Television) is the Student television station featuring numerous student-created and -run programs.
+One of Elon Student Televisions' shows run in large-part by Joey Gizzi and Steven Lannum, "Elon After Hours," would later become AreYouKiddingTV: an internet challenge and entertainment social media account mainly popular on Tik Tok and YouTube.

 In 2016, with advice of their faculty advisers, the two largest student media organizations on campus; Elon Local News (ELN) and The Pendulum newspaper, merged to form the new Elon News Network (ENN).
 ENN now operates out of the newly constructed newsroom in the McEwen Building of the School of Communications.
 Following a 2016 expansion of facilities, The School of Communications consists of Iris Holt McEwen Hall, the Snow Family Grand Atrium, Turner Theatre, Dwight C. Schar Hall, Steers Pavilion, and Long Hall, which houses the MA in Interactive Media graduate program and the sport management major.